 At William Mattar Law Offices, we're committed to not only helping those who have been injured by distracted drivers but also to promoting awareness and prevention of distracted driving.
 We believe that by working together, we can create a culture of attentive, responsible driving that will make our roads safer for everyone.

-If you or a loved one has been injured in a crash involving a distracted driver, don’t hesitate to contact the experienced team at William Mattar Law Offices.
-We’re here to help you understand your rights and fight for the compensation you deserve.
+If you were injured in a crash involving a distracted driver, don't hesitate to contact the experienced team at William Mattar Law Offices.
+We're here to help you understand your rights and fight for the compensation you deserve.
 Call our experienced personal injury attorney attorneys today at (716) 444-4444 or fill out our online form for a free initial consultation.